HANUMAN-1008/mini_Compiler/README.md

 The other is for a mini compiler capable of handling arithmatics and sigmoid function only.

-The project is under development, and new features will be added.
+The projet is under development, and new features will be added.

 # 1) FLEX_BISON COMPILER :
 - A lexer and parser based compiler for my custom sigmoid function and arithematic equation.